KristianLyng/varnishfoo/chapter-4.rst

 More on return-statements
 -------------------------

-A fundamental mechanism of VCL is the return-statement, some times referred to as terminating statement.
-It is crucial to understand just what this means.
+A central mechanism of VCL is the return-statement, some times referred to as a terminating statement.
+It is important to understand just what this means.

-..
-XXX: Add recv-pic

 All states end with a return-statement.
 If you do not provide one, VCL execution will "fall through" to the built-in VCL, which always provides a